heroOfThyme/personalsite/src/pages/privacy.md

     follow: true
 ---

-**Last Updated:** March 26, 2025
+**Last Updated:** November 18, 2025

 ## Introduction

 Welcome to my website.
-I respect your privacy and am committed to protecting any personal data you may share with me.
-This Privacy Policy explains how I handle information when you visit my website or contact me through the contact form.
+I respect your privacy and am committed to protecting your personal data.
+This Privacy Policy explains how I handle information when you visit my website.

 ## Information Collection

 ### Information You Provide

-The only personal information I collect is what you voluntarily provide through the contact form, which may include:
-- Your name
-- Your email address
-- Your message content
+I do not collect any personal information through this website.
+There are no contact forms, newsletter signups, or data collection mechanisms on this site.

 ### Automatically Collected Information